michaelh23/bms_processingclass/content/activities/index.md

 - D - 60 to 69&
 - F - 59% or below

-Fill in the blanks in the following code to complete the boolean expressions.
+Fill in the blanks in the following code to complete the conditions.

 	var grade = random(0,100);